Pandas and Tibetan Cultures of Sichuan, China ---- Trip Dates: June 14-28, 2008

 Website: www.KarmaQuests.com

-This spring trip to Sichuan, China is designed for Giant Panda lovers as well as those who simply enjoy seeing the panda in captivity and a chance (though slim) of seeing it in the wild.
-It visits the home of the Giant Panda amidst spectacular mountain landscape and villagers who are working to protect it, and journeys north to highlands inhabited by Tibetan nomads, visiting their homes and monasteries in a land seldom visited by Western travelers.
+This spring-summer trip to Sichuan, China is designed for Giant Panda lovers as well as those who simply enjoy seeing the Panda in captivity and a chance (though slim) of seeing it in the wild.

-From Wanglang, the journey ventures north to visit several other reserves, noted for their spectacular geologic formations and vividly colored lakes.
-Driving excursions and walks on the Tibetan plateau – enhanced with visits with families and monasteries – introduce a land and culture little visited by Western travelers.
-The trip ends with a return to Chengdu by air.
+On longer trips you will venture north to visit other reserves noted for their spectacular geologic formations and vividly colored lakes.
+Driving excursions and walks on the Tibetan plateau– enhanced with visits with families and monasteries – introduce a land and culture little visited by Western travelers.

-An optional three-day extension is available to Wolong Nature Reserve, a premier Giant Panda Captive Breeding Center, and with many opportunities to see and photograph the panda up close.
-Other options described in the itinerary can be worked into the final itinerary.
 KarmaQuest will assist those wishing to travel before or after the Sichuan trip on a customized trip elsewhere in China, such as to Yunnan, Tibet, or Beijing.

-Itinerary: Please contact KarmaQuest for a full trip itinerary and more information.
+Itinerary Please contact KarmaQuest for more information.

 Top